SukhjinderArora/refresh-token-auth-app/README.md

 ## Development Workflow

-Run the following command this application locally on your system:
+Run the following commands to run this application locally on your system:

 ```
 cd server